wp-plugins/acf-recent-posts-widget/readme.txt

 ACFRPW adds a new widget to the Appearance -> Widgets -> ACF Recent Posts Widget.
 Most of the fields are quite obvious, you can choose from a set of settings to display the posts from.
 Each setting alters the amount and type of posts listed in the sidebar.

-== Installation ==

-This section describes how to install the plugin and get it working.

-1. Upload and unpack `acf-widget.zip` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Drag and Drop the ACF Recent Posts Widget to the sidebar area

-== Frequently Asked Questions ==

-= Does the Plugin require Advanced Custom Fields? =

-No it doesn't.
-Some functionalities will be missing though and a notification will be shown to the user on Plugins dashboard page.

-= Does the Widget support author display? =

-No it doesn't.
-We're considering this as an update.

-= Does the Plugin support shortcodes, or custom posts function? =

-No it doesn't.
-We're considering this as an update.

-= Does the Widget come with any pre made classes to wrap the HTML with? =

-No it doesn't.

-= The widget styles are messy and the thumbnail doesn't adjust its position ? =

-Please make sure to have the default styles checkbox checked.

-== Screenshots ==

-1. Installing the plugin
-2. Meta Key placement (found at the bottom of each post / page edit screen)
-3. ACF Field Name placement (found under Custom Fields section with ACF enabled)
-4. First widget screen
-5. Second widget screen
-6. Third widget screen

-== Changelog ==

-= 1.0 =
-* Plugin first release *

-== Upgrade Notice ==

-= 1.0 =
- N/A

-== Plugin Detailed Usage ==

 ## Using the HTML textarea fields ##